 If I’m being honest, I cannot remember the full story how I found out about ‘Dojo Kun’.
 All I recall, was the fact that at the time I was actually looking into another few interesting board games I was thinking about purchasing.
 I stumbled upon a link possibly or banner ad, thought the art was appealing and went from there.
 It wasn’t until I started watching various online videos of it shown did I get interested in this title.

-In my own experiences, I’ve not really come across a martial arts tournament style game graphically designed into a playable, tabletop fighting experience and now that I have, I can truly say that the art of the fight really comes to life in ‘Dojo Kun’ and its play techniques.
+In my own experiences, I’ve not really come across a martial arts tournament style game graphically designed into a playable, tabletop fighting experience.
+Now that I have, I can truly say that this is graphical art fighting without fighting at its best and really comes to life in ‘Dojo Kun’ and its play techniques.
 I’m sure there are a few other similar style games out there, away from the screen – if there is, let me know.